OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/implicit.rst

 of the Balance component.
 The state on "Balance" feeds the params on both components.

-To solve this system, we need to slot a specify a solver in "root.nl_solver".
+To solve this system, we need to specify a nonlinear solver in "root.nl_solver".
+There are two types of solvers in OpenMDAO: nonlinear solvers and linear solvers.

+A nonlinear solver is used to drive residuals to zero by varying other quantities in your model.
+The quantities that are varied by the nonlinear solver include all states, but also include any cyclic params on the first component in a cycle.
+Every unknown in OpenMDAO has a corresponding residual and the nonlinear solver seeks to drive the norm of all the residuals to zero.

+A linear solver solves the linearized system of equations in order to calculate a gradient (though there are some other uses too such as preconditioning.)

+Every `Group` contains a linear solver in `ln_solver` and a nonlinear solver in `nl_solver'.` The default nonliinear solver is called `RunOnce` which just runs the components in the group one time without driving the residuals to zero.
+The default linear solver is `LinearGaussSeidel`, which is an adequate chain rule solution for the gradient, but must be replaced if your model has cycles or states.

-The Newton solver is well-suited for solving this sort of problem, and is the solver you will generally use when solving any system with an implicit state.
-The Newton solver requires gradients and calculates them through use of the solver in "root.ln_solver".
+The Newton solver is well-suited for solving this sort of problem, and is the solver you will generally use when solving any system with an implicit state, so we specify Newton in "root.nl_solver".
+The Newton solver requires gradients and calculates them through use of the linear solver in "root.ln_solver".
 The default solver is LinearGaussSeidel, but to calculate the gradients across a system with implicit states, we should use the `ScipyGMRES` linear solver, which handles the coupled problem by solving